kailash-manasarovar/statement/docs/next-batch.md

 1. Seeing as there's photo and video evidence of blumin' EVERYTHING... we'll have it at Lourdes on December 8th 2023 too, won't we.
 Horrific.
 It'll also be on Lourdes sanctuary CCTV.
 1. Addition to the comparison table in CORE PROCESS: *Total lack of respect for human life*.
 1. Anyhoo... widening my tent pegs, as it were... my guess is everyone will wanna be in my tent.
 No, everyone sane will already be in my tent, and those that aren't will be so desperate to get in.
+1. Was someone paying the porn-gangs to murder British women after putting them in criminal porn?
+Did the two horrible things come together?
+Did other porn-gang members go for trophy-Brits/US women like the Walmart woman?
+Is that why he was grinning relentlessly and she was crying.
+Has it been war between them (stalemate really) for decades; innocent women, children and babies bearing the brunt of it all?
+Seems likely dunnit.